Androidiana/android_prebuilts_prebuiltapks/README.md

- Include this repo into your local manifest (path does not matter, suggest prebuilts/SuperFatAurora) Specify PRODUCT_PACKAGES += AuroraStore AuroraServices AuroraDroid AppWarden in a 'product' .mk file (not in an Android.mk file like SuperFatAurora.mk)
+ Include this repo into your local manifest (path does not matter, suggest prebuilts/SuperFatAurora) Specify PRODUCT_PACKAGES += AuroraStore AuroraServices AuroraDroid AppWarden eSpeakTTS in a 'product' .mk file (not in an Android.mk file like SuperFatAurora.mk)
  An 'elegant' way to do so without having to fork and track any specific device or vendor repository is to simply create a SuperFatAurora.mk file in directory vendor/extras (or to add the above statement into an existing one).

 The included APKs are: